nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 Number of rows: 3
 ```

-Congratulations!
-You should now see all six nodes in your stretch cluster.
-This setup includes the three nodes you configured in the London region and the three nodes in the Paris region.
+You should now see all 6 nodes in a stretch cluster - how cool.

 ```bash
 sadm -e i -Uadmin -Padmin